Federal Direct Loan Program

 You are required to complete Entrance Counseling and a MPN before funds can be disbursed to your student account.

 The Federal Direct Loan Program is a loan program with funds being provided directly from the Department of Education.
-Congress has agreed to a one year extension to the Subsidized interest rate of 3.4% through June 30, 2013.
-Unsubsidized loans have a fixed interest rate of 6.8%.
-Origination and guarantee fees of up to 1.0 percent will be deducted from the loan amount you have accepted.
+Subsidized and Unsubsidized Loans have a fixed interest rate of 3.86% from July 2013-June 2014.
+Origination and guarantee fees of 1.051 percent will be deducted from the loan amount you have accepted.

 The Federal Direct Loan comes in two forms: